wallabag/wallabag/docs/en/index.rst

 **wallabag** is a read-it-later application: it saves a web page by keeping content only.
 Elements like navigation or ads are deleted.

-The main documentation for the site is organized into a couple sections:
+The main documentation for this application is organized into a couple sections:

 * :ref:`user-docs`
-* :ref:`admin-docs`
-* :ref:`dev-docs`

 .. _user-docs: